dottjt/reddit_response/README.md

 ## Improvements

-- create a function to turn the whole page white if the server isn't running.
-So always hit the server first.
 - If a user hasn't responded, try and get the amount of time since you last spoke to them displayed, so you can know if it's safe to message them again.
-- Fix custom messages.
-How to send one while tracking it, need to rewrite the thing.

 ## Nice To Have